 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-The food insecurity rate in Medina County is 11.1 percent of the total population, and the child food insecurity rate is 19.0 percent.
+Feeding America estimates that the food insecurity rate in Medina County is 10.1% of the total population, 18,010 individuals.
+The child food insecurity rate is 11.7%, 4,700 children.

 Your Foodbank’s Response

 In 2021, your Foodbank distributed 1,236,202 pounds of food and essential items to families in need in Medina County, the equivalent of 1,000,390 meals.
 Of that, 243,944 pounds was fresh, nutritious produce, which was distributed for free.

 Your support helps families like Triston's

 Quietly shopping the shelves of his local pantry, Triston and his 7-year-old son, Christian, are excited to see pantry staples like peanut butter and jelly, along with fresh fruit.
 He shows his son the proper way to bag the groceries, to ensure the bread doesn’t get smashed.

 Before the first grader packs away the Uncrustable sandwiches he was so excited to see, he offers one to me.
 Teaching his children manners, respect and how to be kind to others is evident in Triston’s thoughtful conversations with his son.